On Kitaoka's conjecture and lifting problem for universal quadratic forms: Introduction

 We further apply these results to prove a weak version of Kitaoka's conjecture:

 \begin{theorem} For each $d\in\N$, there are only finitely many totally real number fields $K$ of degree $d=[K:\Q]$ over which there is a ternary universal $\ok$-lattice. \end{theorem}

 For \textit{classical} lattices, this theorem was previously proved by B. M. Kim in an unpublished manuscript \cite{Ki3}.
-Although there are some similarities, we prove a stronger result by different and (arguably) simpler methods.

 We begin the article by introducing notation and basic tools in the next section.
 Section \ref{sec:indeco} considers indecomposables and contains the proofs of Theorems \ref{thm:ind_bound} and \ref{thm:univ}.
 Theorem \ref{thm:1} is then proved in Section \ref{sec:2} as Theorem \ref{th:lifting}.
-There we also cover the cases of representations of $m\co_F^+$ by the sums of squares (Corollary \ref{cor:sums of squares}) and the lifting problem for $\Z$-forms (Corollary \ref{cor:z-forms}).
-For the former, in Section \ref{sec:4} we further expand on two special cases.
-First, we consider the case $m=2$, where we find an improved bound for the house of the generating elements and use it to classify all number fields $K$ of degree $\leq 4$ in which $2\ok^+$ is represented as sums of squares (this includes non-trivial computations carried out in Magma \cite{Mag}), see Theorem \ref{thm:o2}.
-Second, we cover the case $d=4$.
-Our proofs significantly use (and are motivated by) the properties of short bases of the ring of integers, such as the Minkowski reduced basis.
+There we also cover the cases of representations of $m\co_F^+$ by the sums of squares (Corollary \ref{cor:sums of squares}) and the lifting problem for positive definite quadratic forms over $\Z$ (Corollary \ref{cor:z-forms}).
 Finally, Theorem \ref{thm:2} is proved in the last section as Theorem \ref{th:kitaoka}.
-There we use the existence of generalized ``290-sets'', which is a folklore result \cite{Km} whose full proof will appear in a forthcoming work of Chan and Oh \cite{CO}.
+There we use the existence of ``universality criterion sets'' (as introduced in \cite{EKK}), which was a folklore result \cite{Km}, whose full proof appeared in the work of Chan and Oh \cite{CO}.